rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Authentication/Multi-Factor Authentication/Flawed Two-Factor Authentication Logic.md

 Sometimes flawed logic in two-factor authentication means that after a user has completed the initial login step, the website doesn't adequately verify that the same user is completing the second step.
+## Example Logic

-For example, a user logs in with their credential in the first step as follows:
+A user logs in with their credential in the first step as follows:
 ```http
 POST /login-steps/first HTTP/1.1
 Host: target-website.com